 Now, the company probably throws of surplus cash of just over $5b by the end of FY19.
 I arrive at that number after stripping out interest, taxes, capital expenditure and the current level of dividend spending.
 Back of the envelope math puts that at less than 10% of its total debt reduction target.
 It would take over a decade for the company to hit its goal absent asset sales or dividend cuts.
 Cutting the dividend in half, which would leave a token yield of 1.9% based on the current share price, might well ruffle a few feathers, but it would also boost that annual surplus cash figure to almost $10b.

-Here’s where a rapid debt reduction strategy becomes appealing.
-In terms of the annual cost on management’s $45-$50 billion net debt target we’re looking at around $1.5-$2 billion if we use 2017 interest rates.
-Or put another way that would be annual savings of around $3 billion compared to current levels of interest payments.
-In terms of Anheuser-Busch’s bottom line that represents a potential tailwind of around 25% based on analyst estimates for 2018 earnings.
-As I said in the AT&T piece, seeing that cash ultimately go into shareholder pockets rather than bondholders’ seems to be a prize worth going for, even if it does require shorter-term dividend sacrifices in order to get there quickly.
+Here’s where a rapid debt reduction strategy becomes slightly more appealing to shareholders.
+In terms of annual interest expense, we are looking at around $2.4b if we use 2017 interest rates and $60b in net debt.
+That represents potential annual savings of around $2b compared to the company’s current level of interest expense.
+In terms of the bottom line, we would be looking at a tailwind of around 15% based on analyst estimates for FY18 earnings.
+Seeing that cash go into shareholder pockets rather than bondholders’ pockets seems to be a prize worth going for, even if it does require shorter-term sacrifices in order to get there quickly.